borkdude/quickblog/README.md

 - `site.webmanifest`

 If any of these files are not present in your `:assets-dir`, a quickblog default will be copied there from `resources/quickblog/assets`.

+## Breaking changes

+### posts.edn removed

+quickblog now keeps metadata for each blog post in the post file itself.
+It used to use a `posts.edn` file for this purpose.
+If you are upgrading from a version that used `posts.edn`, you should run `bb migrate` and then remove the `posts.edn` file.

 ## Improvements